Julia Cantu, MBA

 What do you attribute your success to?

-I think there are three things that I attribute my success to.
-Overall, I'd say it's my faith in Jesus Christ.
+I think there are three things I attribute to my success.
+Overall, it's my faith in Jesus Christ.
 It grounds me in my identity, shapes my character, and really guides how I lead - all of that goes back to integrity, humility, and service.
-I also think it's my family - my husband and my son have really kept me grounded and reminded me what matters most.
-Because I've had that support, it's been a really steady source of strength and perspective as I've gone throughout my career.
-And then professionally, I think it's really come from pairing that foundation with discipline, execution, and the drive to be the best that I can be.
-I'm the type of person where my best is never good enough - I have to continually improve and be better.
-I'm really grateful for the mentors and teams that have challenged me and trusted me and have really sharpened my leadership along the way.
+Also, it's my family - my husband and my son have really kept me grounded and reminded me what matters most.
+Because I've had that support, it's been a really steady source of strength and perspective throughout my career.
+And then professionally, it's really come from pairing that foundation with discipline, execution, and the drive to be the best that I can be.
+I'm the type of person who my best is never good enough - I have to continually improve and be better.
+I'm really grateful for the mentors and teams that have challenged me, trusted me, and sharpened my leadership along the way.

 Q